taidaesal/vulkano_tutorial/docs/section_1.md

 }
 ```

-As you can see, Vulkano supplies a very useful helper method, `recreate().dimensions()`, that lets us produce a new swapchain using all the options and capabilities of an old one.
+As you can see, Vulkano supplies a very useful helper method, `swapchain.recreate()`, that lets us produce a new swapchain using all the options and capabilities of an old one.
 This saves us quite a bit of code compared to where we initially created our swapchain.
 The return values are, just like when we initially created our swapchain, a `Swapchain` object and a `Vec` of `Image`s.
 We'll replace the old values with these new values in just a moment.
 The last thing to take note of is the error handling.
-We accept the `SwapchainCreationError::UnsupportedDimensions` error and continue as this is usually a spurious error generated when the user is currently resizing the window.
+We accept the `SwapchainCreationError::ImageExtentNotSupported` error and continue as this is usually a spurious error generated when the user is currently resizing the window.
 We can just repeat the loop until swapchain creation succeeds in this case.

 The last thing to take note of is that we also need to recreate our framebuffers.
 This is because our framebuffers depends on the `Image`s stored in the swapchain.
 If one changes the other must follow.
 There aren't any hidden complications here and we can just use our `window_size_dependent_setup` helper function as before.